John Pantry

 It was around this time that John Pantry was asked to write two tracks for The Factory, a psychedelic group who had previously released "Path Through The Forest".
 Pantry wrote and sang lead on the two Factory songs, "Try A Little Sunshine" and "Red Chalk Hill".
 During this period, Pantry took advantage of free studio time and recorded a slew of demos.
 Most of the material spanning two discs appeared on a Wooden Hill anthology.

+In 1990, he trained as an Anglican minister and he was ordained in 1993.